 Anselm Kiefer: Confronting History, Myth, and Matter

 Anselm Kiefer.
 The name itself feels heavy, doesn't it?
 Like the lead sheets he often uses in his monumental works.
 Stepping into a room with one of his pieces isn't quite like looking at other art.
-It’s more like entering a landscape scarred by history, myth, and the raw stuff of the earth.
-It can be overwhelming, maybe even a bit unsettling.
+It’s more like entering a landscape scarred by history, myth, and the raw stuff of the earth, a world so vast it can make you feel delightfully, overwhelmingly small.
+It can be overwhelming, even unsettling in its vastness.
 I remember the first time I saw one in person – the sheer texture of it, the layers of straw, ash, and paint felt less like a picture of something and more like the thing itself, dug up from the ground.
 It felt... ancient, and burdened.
+And honestly, sometimes I wonder if my own thoughts carry a similar weight, constantly sifting through layers of experience, hoping to find something substantial, something that resonates with that kind of timeless, raw truth.
+So, settle in; we're about to embark on a journey that demands more than a quick glance.
+Because, let's be honest, Kiefer doesn't really do surface level.
+And neither should we, if we truly want to understand.

 Who is Anselm Kiefer, Really?
 The Artist Forged in Rubble

 Kiefer wasn't interested in the neat, clean abstraction popular elsewhere.
 He felt Germany needed to confront its recent, horrific past head-on, not sweep it under the rug.
 This conviction, forged in the post-war landscape, led to controversial early works, but it set the stage for a career dedicated to excavating memory, mythology, and the weight of history.
 He is often associated with the Neo-Expressionist movement, which emerged in the late 1970s and 80s, known for its return to figurative subjects, raw brushwork, intense colours, and often emotionally charged content.
 Think of contemporaries like Georg Baselitz, who also grappled with German identity and history, though in a different visual language.
 Neo-Expressionism felt like a necessary, visceral response to the perceived coolness of Minimalism and Conceptualism, a return to painting with feeling and narrative, however fragmented.
-You can explore more about broader art movements in our History of Art guide.
+You can delve specifically into the raw power of Expressionism.

 The Shadow of the Salute: Confronting Controversy Head-On